 - The Godfather film series as well good part of mafia films are about this concept of the "family man" and the loyalty towards the family, being the wife and children as well the parents and sibilings, no matter the cost.

-- In Star Wars saga, probably the most fitted character for this trope is Anakin Skywalker, loving his mother Shmi and wanting to make a family with Padme.
-Even in his Darth Vader persona, he recognizes Luke as his son and wanting to rule the galaxy with him.
+- In the Star Wars saga, Anakin Skywalker epitomizes this trope.
+He remains devoted to his mother Shmi after years of separation from her, and breaks his Jedi vows to marry Padme.
+Even in his dissociative phase as Darth Vader, he recognizes Luke as his son and wants to rule the galaxy with him.

 - X-Men Film Series: The only thing Professor Charles Xavier treasures as much as his ideals is his Family of Choice, and his dedication to his loved ones is his most distinguishing characteristic alongside his quest for peace between mutants and humans.
 He has been a brother figure to Raven, Erik and Hank, and he's a surrogate father to virtually all of his students.
 He invests a lot of time and effort to care for them.